 "Because Democrats and responsible Republicans came together, the first government shutdown in 17 years is now over," he said in the White House briefing room hours after signing the agreement.
 "The first default in more than 200 years will not happen.
 These twin threats to our economy have been lifted."

 There is a catch, however.
 The legislation would only fund the government through Jan.
 15 and permit it to borrow normally through Feb.
-7. After that, Treasury Secretary Jacob Lew will be able to employ accounting maneuvers to create wiggle room on the debt limit into mid-March or so.
+7.

 In hopes of averting another standoff early next year, Congress' four top budget writers met over breakfast Thursday to begin two months of budget talks.
 House Budget Committee Chairman Paul Ryan, R-Wis., said the group's goals were "to get this debt under control, to do smart deficit reduction, and to do things that we think will grow the economy and get people back to work."